vishakha0411/TravelEase/README.md

 2. Open the project folder in your code editor.
 3. Start a local development server to preview and interact with the website.

-## Credits

-- Images: All images used on the website are sourced from Unsplash and are used for demonstration purposes only.

 ## Feedback